MASTRIO/Cursed-Item-Dictionary/README.md

-# Cursed-Item-Dictionary
+# Cursed Item Dictionary
-A collection of every cursed item in Minecraft (Well it will be...)
+What I hope to be a collection of every cursed item in Minecraft...

+## What is this thing?
+`Under Construction`

+## How can I add my own Cursed Items?
+`Under Construction`